duyisking/rezo-react-boilerplate/README.md

 - Clean coverage reports.
 It removes `coverage` directory from this repository.

 #### `npm run build`
 - Build universal app on production mode.
 This command will output compiled files and all other resources to the `dist` folder.
-This command enables SSR by default but you can turn it off with the option `--no-ssr` following this command.
+This command enables SSR by default but you can choose to turn it off.
-- Options:
-    - `-h, --help`: output usage information.
-    - `-o, --open`: Automatically open bundle analyzer report in default browser.
-    - `-n, --no-ssr`: Turn off server-side rendering.

 #### `npm run node`
 - Run the node process of the production server.
 Must be called after running `build`.